 - Hold and train the position: Hold it there for a few seconds before relaxing to train your muscles gradually over time.

-- Speak at a raised position: Raising your larynx can help you achieve a feminine voice by holding it raised as you speak short phrases.
+- Talk at a raised position: Raising your larynx can help you produce a feminine voice by holding it raised as you use short phrases.

 7. Breathe From Your Diaphragm